 Check this by totaling up your daily output once a week.
 You will be able to tell immediately if there is a decrease in your milk production and if you need to make any changes.

 If you find yourself overwhelmed or struggling with the idea of breast pumping, here are some tips to help you:

-Taking the basics of what we learned, we know that you will ideally have 8-10 pumping sessions per 24-hour period at first, and will want to pump about 25-35 ounces during that time.
+Taking the basics of what we learned, we know that you will ideally have 8-10 pumping sessions every 24 hours if you are exclusively pumping breastmilk in that first 3-6 months.

 Rather than focusing on how much and how often, base your pumping schedule on your baby’s feeding habits.

 It is best to pump about 30-60 minutes after your baby eats, which will give your body about an hour or so to recover before your baby is ready to feed again.

 If you do this at each feeding, you should have a decent amount of milk by the end of the day.